LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 Now, let's think about the data we want to be storing and indexing.
 The whole point of doing this is being able to fetch all active listings at any given point, so we can display them on our dApp properly.

-Even though we have four events - `ListingCreated`, `ListingUpdated`, `ListingCancelled`, and `ListingPurchased` - all four of them revolve around the concept of 'Listings'.
+Even though we have four events - `ListingCreated`, `ListingUpdated`, `ListingCanceled`, and `ListingPurchased` - all four of them revolve around the concept of 'Listings'.

 Therefore, we can just use a single data model/entity - `ListingEntity` - which uniquely identifies a certain listing.
 When a new listing is created, a new entity is created.
 Any updates made will update the existing entity.
 Cancelling will delete that entity.
 Purchases will mark that entity as purchased, to display appropriately.